Flyer53/jsPanel/README.md

 ---

 ### NEWS:
-**jsPanel version 3 now a release candidate.** It uses some ES6 features, css flexbox for header and footer sections, a new positioning system and a lot more improvements.
+jsPanel version 3 is now in beta status.
+It uses some ES6 features, css flexbox for header and footer sections, a new positioning system and a lot more improvements.
 The preview version incorporates a few polyfills and is transpiled to ES5 using BABEL.
 So it should work with the current versions of EDGE, FF, Chrome, Opera and with IE11.